department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-types/predischarge-claim.md

     description: ""
 ---

-If you have a disability and you're currently in predischarge status, you can file a claim for disability compensation up to 180 days prior to any of the following:
+If you have a disability and you're currently in predischarge status, you can file a claim for disability benefits up to 180 days before any of these changes to your status:
 - Separation from active duty
 - Retirement from active duty
 - Release from full-time Reserve duty